What is a Foodborne Illness?

 Wash your hands regularly!

-Frequent handwashing with disinfectant soap - especially after going to the toilet, before preparing food, and before and after eating - will improve hand hygiene and help to stop the spread of food poisoning to you and your loved ones.
+Frequent handwashing with germ protection soap - especially after going to the toilet, before preparing food, and before and after eating - will improve hand hygiene and help to prevent the spread of food poisoning to you and your loved ones.

 - Washing your hands quickly before preparing food is enough to keep you safe…